morris-lab/Capybara/README.md

 }
 ```

+**6. Selection of 90 cells from each tissue to construct a QP background*

 ### Identification of tissue correlate in the reference to the sample single-cell dataset

 ## Step 2: Generation of a High-Resolution Custom Reference, and Continuous Identity Measurement
 After tissue-level classification, relevant cell types are selected from cell atlas and built as a single cell reference dataset.
 As an alternative, users could also use their own single-cell reference dataset to benchmark their samples.
 ### Systematic construction of a high-resolution reference